 Texas A&M is still engaged in Phase 1 of a three phase project associated with the conservation of the World Trade Center (WTC) Ship that was excavated at the WTC site.
-During the quarter, over \$27,000 was charged to this activity for costs associated with the Texas A&M conservation work.
+During the quarter, over \$13,500 was charged to this activity for costs associated with the Texas A&M conservation work.

-Phase 1 is well behind schedule due to both the pandemic and ongoing efforts to remove far more iron than anticipated from the wood of the ship remnant which Texas A&M has indicated is essential to the remnants conservation.
-Meetings were held with Texas A&M and the New York State Museum (Museum) to discuss options that may exist to expedite the conservation process.
+Phase 1 is still behind schedule due to both the pandemic and ongoing efforts to remove far more iron than anticipated from the wood of the ship remnant which Texas A&M has indicated is essential to the remnants conservation.
+Meetings continued with Texas A&M and the New York State Museum (Museum) to identify options that may exist to expedite the conservation process and to plan for the completion of the final phases of this project.
 The Museum is expected to be the recipient of the artifacts including the Ship remnant for exhibition in the future.
-A brief time of performance extension was executed while LMDC works out plans associated with the conservation, fulfilment of regulatory requirements, and the conservation and exhibition timelines, which will all be addressed in a future contract amendment.
-Next quarter, LMDC hopes to negotiate and execute an agreement with the Museum so the project can move forward without further delays.
+A contract amendment with Texas A&M is being worked on with a clearly defined scope of work and amended timeline which will go into 2024.
+Discussions with the Museum on their funding contract have also resumed.